 Latin America, a region defined by legendary revolutions and social movements, has always been one of IISH's important collection regions.

 On these web pages of the Latin America and Caribbean Desk you will find information about our work in research and collections.
 You will find news about the collections we are receiving, especially in digital form with a brief presentation of its content, see the information about our acquisitions.
-Besides you can also find the work in progress in this year (2012).

 Each year the Latin American Desk acquires some books from different countries in Latin America and you can find here a brief overview.
 Furthermore, there is a list with interesting links by country of the National Archives as well as the Trade Unions Archives.
 Last, but not least you will find the annual call for Fellowships.